About this course

 • assess requirements and evaluate/improve processes in data managment in accordance with established recommendations for good practice;

-• work with relational databases in a systematic way and support users by developing simple interfaces in Python;
+• work with relational databases in a systematic way and support users by developing user interfaces;

 • use non-relational databases, specify metadata and communicate information following the formalism based on RDF/OWL.